sedos-project/organization/README.md

 This repository holds the documentation files of the SEDOS project and is also used for managing organizational issues.

-## How to use sedos-project/.github and sedos-project/organisation?
+## How to set up the documentation on your local machine?

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository